Unity vs Unreal Engine for XR Development: Which One Is Better?

 Unreal Engine 4 Overview

 Unreal Engine has a long history as a game engine dating back to 1998.
-Over its lifespan it was licensed to a handful of AAA-studios for titles like Duke Nukem and Deux Ex.
+Over its lifespan it was licensed to a handful of AAA-studios for titles like Unreal/Unreal Tournament, and Deus Ex.
 It’s had several iterations, such as Unreal Engine 2 & 3.

 Things took a U-turn in 2015, when the 4th version of this ubiquitous development engine was made free to the general public.